-The Gospel reveals a glorious God relentlessly pursuing relationships with His image bearers.
+The Good News reveals a glorious God relentlessly pursuing relationships with His image bearers.
 Learn more about how Paul shared this message with the Jews and the nations.

 The launch of a movement must involve movement leaders who have the capacity and skills to connect God’s story to the story of a culture.

 - Observing the customs and practices of a culture.

 - Studying the history of the culture.

 Christ connects with people at different places, but those places all lead to a final destination: we must believe in him (John 16:9; cf. Rom 10:9-10).

 The Good News is about believing Jesus is God and giving him glory.
 When we make it about our sins, then the gospel becomes about us.
 Jesus did this for me.
 Reality is, Jesus did what he did to bring glory to God (John 14:31).
 In other words, Jesus knows God is most glorified by others worshipping him.
 It is, after all, the root cause of angelic rejoicing (Luke 17:3-10).
 For this purpose, Paul writes,

 In him you also, when you heard the word of truth, the gospel of your salvation, and believed in him, were sealed with the promised Holy Spirit, who is the guarantee of our inheritance until we acquire possession of it, to the praise of his glory (Eph 1:13-14, emphasis added).

 To reinforce the nature of salvation, Paul emphasizes that it is God’s work of love and mercy rather than anything we have done, not even cataloguing and confessing our wrong doings (Eph 2:4-5).

 Examples of Paul’s Gospel Presentations